Your CLAUDE.md file is the difference between Claude Code being a glorified autocomplete and a senior engineer who truly understands your codebase.

 Subagents

-When Claude tackles complex, multi-file tasks, it spawns subagents — specialized workers that handle different parts of the problem in parallel.
-Each subagent inherits your CLAUDE.md context, which means they all understand your architecture without you repeating yourself.
+When Claude tackles complex, multi-file tasks, it spawns subagents - specialized workers that handle different parts of the problem in parallel, each with its own isolated context window.
+Your project CLAUDE.md loads for them too, which means they all understand your architecture without you repeating yourself.
+Subagents can even maintain their own auto memory these days.

 A well-written CLAUDE.md is the difference between subagents that stumble through your codebase and subagents that navigate it like senior developers on your team.